nguyenkhactrung/LoRA-Recycle-N5/README.md

    In our paper, we use eight datasets.
 For In-Domain setting, we use CIFAR-FS, MiniImageNet, VGG-Flower and CUB-200-2011.
 For Cross-Domain setting, we use ChestX, ISIC, EuroSAT and CropDiseases.
-You can download them from the public link or directly download from the link which we will provide upon acceptance.
-For supplementary materials, we can not upload these files due to file size limits.

 ```bash
 2) Generate split csv files of meta-training and meta-testing subsets